Healthcare & Health Insurance in Mexico

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Medical services in Mexico vary depending on the region.
 Generally, the country has a wide range of medical facilities, including public and private hospitals, clinics, and medical centers.
 Many of these facilities offer quality care and modern medical technology.
 In addition, Mexico has a number of specialized medical centers that provide specialized care for specific conditions.
-Mexico also has a number of medical tourism destinations, where people from other countries can receive medical care at a lower cost than in their home countries," said a member in Mexico.
+Mexico also has a number of medical tourism destinations, where people from other countries can receive medical care at a lower cost than in their home countries," said one foreigner in Mexico.

 Are healthcare and health insurance expensive in Mexico?